clj-commons/kibit/README.md

   (some action))
 ```

+## Maintenance Status

+`kibit` is currently in maintenance.
+It will receive bug fixes and support for new versions of Clojure, but there are no plans for major changes or additions to the core functionality.
+Why not? `core.logic` is very clever but quite slow, and the existing architecture is such that to move away from `core.logic` would be to rewrite almost the entire library.

+[Splint](https://github.com/NoahTheDuke/splint) is such a rewrite, built from the ground-up to be fast and extensible.
+It supports all of `kibit`'s rules (and many others), runs in a fraction of the time, can be configured from a file, and can output warnings in `kibit`-like text and markdown, as well as clj-kondo-compatible, json, and edn.

+For other Clojure linters, see [clj-kondo](https://github.com/borkdude/clj-kondo) and [Eastwood](https://github.com/jonase/eastwood).

 ## Usage

 Add `[lein-kibit "0.1.9"]` to your `:plugins` vector in your `:user` profile.
 Then you can run